bernardphp/bernard/README.md

 A message is given to a producer that send the message to the right queue.
 It is also possible to get the queue directly from the queue factory and push the message there.
-But remember to wrap the message in a `MessageWrapper` object.
+But remember to wrap the message in a `Envelope` object.
 The easiest is to give it to the producer as the queue name is taken from the message object.